ashconnell/physx-js/README.md

 ## Development

-You can modify and/or build this yourself from source to create js and wasm files.
+You can build the source yourself and/or add new bindings.
+The full [PhysX API](https://gameworksdocs.nvidia.com/PhysX/4.1/documentation/physxapi/files/index.html) isn't covered yet but more will be added

-The only dependencies you need are Docker and Node/NPM.
+The only dependencies you need to do this are Docker, node and npm.
 All other dependencies are managed inside the docker image.

 ```
-// clone this repo
+// Clone this repo
 git clone https://github.com/ashconnell/physx-js.git

-// install PhysX source dependency
+// Install/update the PhysX source dependency
 npm install

-// build
+// Generate the project (i believe this only needs to be run once, can take a while)
+npm run generate

+// Build WebAssembly files (physx.release.js and physx.release.wasm)
-npm run build
+npm run make
 ```

 This will start a docker container, mount the PhysX source code and then build and compile it using emscripten.

 The output files (js and wasm) are copied into ./dist

+If you want to add new bindings, edit `physx/source/physxwebbindings/src/PxWebBindings.cpp` and then run `npm run make` to build it.